Vasudev-Sharma-13/COMP6321-GroupE/README.md

    Note: Provide different paths for `saveFilePath` in each notebook to get different hyperparameter files.

-4. Save the changes and run the notebooks.

-1. Download the project dataset from [here](https://onedrive.live.com/?authkey=%21ADmb8ZdEzwFMZoo&id=FB338EA7CF297329%21405133&cid=FB338EA7CF297329&parId=root&parQt=sharedby&parCid=UnAuth&o=OneUp).The Original dataset from [here](https://zenodo.org/records/1214456) and the test dataset from [here]
+3. Download the project dataset from [here](https://onedrive.live.com/?authkey=%21ADmb8ZdEzwFMZoo&id=FB338EA7CF297329%21405133&cid=FB338EA7CF297329&parId=root&parQt=sharedby&parCid=UnAuth&o=OneUp).The Original dataset from [here](https://zenodo.org/records/1214456) and the test dataset from [here]

-2. There are four files for ResNet18 for solving Task 1 as follows

-   1. **Task1.ipynb**: Implementation of the scratch model called CRC-Enc with grid search.

-   2. **Task1_LossFunction_Tuning.ipynb**: CRC-Enc with NLLLoss tuning.

-   3. **Task1_TransferLearning.ipynb**: Model using ImageNet weights, referred to as Imag-Enc.

-   4. **Task1_TransferLearning_NLLLoss.ipynb**: Imag-Enc with NLLLoss as the loss function tuning.

 4. Load the file using a editor(Jupyter Notebook,Google Colab, Kaggle Notebooks, etc.) compatible with .ipynb extension.